dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    FCST_PCP_COMBINE_TIMES_PER_FILE
      Specify the number of accumulation intervals of the forecast dataset used by the MET pcp_combine tool when processing daily input files.
-A corresponding variable exists for observation data called OBS_PCP_COMBINE_TIMES_PER_FILE.
+A corresponding variable exists for observation data called :term:`OBS_PCP_COMBINE_TIMES_PER_FILE`.

      | *Used by:*  PcpCombine
      | *Family:*  [config]